Register for HRNet for free

 How does raising a question on HRNet work?

-Members are welcome to submit a question through the HRNet website on HR/employment law matters including a request for advice on a specific situation.
-Please provide sufficient information and context to enable a helpful response.
+Members are welcome to submit a request for advice on a specific HR/employment situation through the HRNet website.
+You must be registered as an HRNet member before you are able to access the service and provide us with sufficient information and context to enable a helpful response.

 Questions are treated confidentially.
 They are only visible to Trust staff, not other members.
 We forward them to external HRNet volunteers or in some instances, answer them directly.
 Details are sent to volunteers anonymously, without naming you or your charity.
 Alternatively, where we consider it more appropriate, we seek your prior written consent to enable full details to be sent to our volunteers.
 We would always ask your prior written consent to publish the question and answer anonymously in a future newsletter, where this may benefit other members.